Diuris sulphurea: Taxonomy and naming

 Diuris sulphurea was first formally described in 1810 by Robert Brown and the description was published in Prodromus florae Novae Hollandiae.

 Distribution and habitat

-The tiger orchid occurs in all states of Australia except Western Australia and the Northern Territory.
+Tiger orchid occurs in all states of Australia except Western Australia and the Northern Territory.
 It grows in forest, woodland, heath, grassland and coastal scrub.
 In Victoria it often occurs with Diuris pardina and sometimes forms hybrids with that species.